InRobots/MarsScapes/README.md

 We release MarsScapes, the first panoramic image dataset for unstructured terrain understanding on Mars.
 The dataset provides fine-grained annotations of eight terrain categories to encompass all pixels without omission.
 It contains 195 panoramas of Martian surface for semantic and instance segmentation, facilitating high-level semantic understanding of Martian landforms and further enhancing the navigability of rovers over rough terrains in large areas.

 ## Definitions of various terrains on Mars
 To characterize all landforms on Mars and label all pixels without omission, we define eight categories.
-Figure 4 illustrates a sample of each category, including big rock (marked with a yellow polygon), bedrock (green), sand (pink), soil (in the whole Figure 4 (d)), gravel (red), steep slope (azure), sky (grey), and unknown classes (brown).
+The following figure illustrates a sample of each category, including big rock (marked with a yellow polygon), bedrock (green), sand (pink), soil (in the whole Figure 4 (d)), gravel (red), steep slope (azure), sky (grey), and unknown classes (brown).
 We give specific descriptions and more examples of each category in the [supplementary.pdf](https://github.com/InRobots/MarsScapes/files/7965342/supplementary.pdf).

 ## Data collection and annotation
 The raw mars images are courtesy of NASA/JPL-Caltech.
 You can read the full use policy [here](https://www.jpl.nasa.gov/jpl-image-use-policy).
-We picked out 3379 images that met our criteria and employed PtGui software to splice them into 195 panoramas. we adopt [PixelAnnotationTool](https://github.com/abreheret/PixelAnnotationTool), a pseudo manual annotation tool that uses watershed algorithm in OpenCV, which reduces part of our workload by automatically separating two adjacent terrains with high contrast.
+We picked out 3379 images that met our criteria and employed PtGui software to splice them into 195 panoramas.

+we adopt [PixelAnnotationTool](https://github.com/abreheret/PixelAnnotationTool), a pseudo manual annotation tool that uses watershed algorithm in OpenCV, which reduces part of our workload by automatically separating two adjacent terrains with high contrast.
 To store the annotation data in a desirable JSON format, we rewrite the [create_poly_json.py](https://github.com/InRobots/MarsScapes/blob/main/create_poly_json.py) file of the software.

 ## Dataset structure